RSSNext/rsshub-docs/src/joinus/new-rss/start-code.md

 ### Construct and return results

 Once we have retrieved the data from the API, we need to process it further to generate an RSS feed that conforms to the RSS specification.
-Specifically, we need to extract the channel title, channel link, item title, item link, item description, and item publication date.
+Specifically, we need to extract the channel title, channel link, item title, item link, item content, and item publication date.

 For this, we can return the relevant data through the handler, and the RSSHub middleware will handle the rest.